 4. Planning for long-term care.

+When considering a Trust vs Will, one of the biggest considerations is long term care.
 Assets you and your wife own are taken into consideration when determining your eligibility for Medicaid nursing home assistance.
 Unlike Medicare that does not involve income and asset limits to qualify, Medicaid is not available if your income or assets are above the limits set by Medicaid.

 This can become an issue for elderly individuals in the need of a higher level of care than they can receive at home.
 Medicaid pays the costs of extended nursing home care if you qualify financially.
 Some attorneys and financial planners use irrevocable trusts instead of wills to assist people to plan for future nursing home costs.
 Assets in an irrevocable trust that is properly drafted, executed, and funded are not counted by Medicaid in determining eligibility, but the laws are complex and should be discussed fully and completely with a Medicaid Planning expert.